 Every standby generator needs a transfer switch.
 Think of it as the brain of your backup power system.
 This device is wired directly into your home’s electrical panel and constantly monitors the power coming from the utility company.
 The moment it detects an outage, it automatically disconnects your home from the grid and signals the generator to start up, safely transferring your power source.
 Its most critical job is preventing electricity from your generator from flowing back into the utility lines.
 This “back-feeding” is extremely dangerous for utility workers, which is why a properly installed transfer switch is a non-negotiable safety requirement for any residential standby generator installation.

-Installation Basics: Pads and Accessories
+Don’t Forget the Foundation: Pads and Accessories

 Your generator needs a stable and secure place to live.
 Most standby generators require a dedicated concrete pad to sit on.
 This ensures the unit is level, which is essential for it to run properly and reduces vibration and noise.
 Beyond the generator and its pad, the installation might require other components.
 For example, if your home’s electrical panel is older or already at capacity, you may need an upgrade to handle the connection to the generator.
 A professional installer will assess your home’s specific needs during a site visit, making sure every part of your residential standby generator installation is accounted for, from the foundation to the final wiring.